 We've developed a Chrome extension for detecting if a visited website is phish or not by comparing its content to the original, known good website.

-The code is also available on git:
+The most updated code and instructions is available at:

 We’d greatly appreciate it if you could alpha test our plugin!

-Currently (0.0.2) the plugin compares and detects PayPal phish by default.
+v0.0.2 of the plugin compares and detects PayPal phish by default.
 Users personalize and add their own “known-good” sites as they browse.

 In your testing, we’d like to know your experience with:

 Please send email to email@example.com with questions, bugs, feature requests, patches, and any notes on your usage!

 Copyright (C) 2016.
 University of Southern California.
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.